SaxionMechatronics/smart_spot_backpack/Documentation/02-functional-overview.md

 ## Functional Overview

-This section gives a functional overview of the system as shown below:
+This section gives a functional overview of the system as shown in figure 1:

 <p align="center" width="100%">
     <img src="../Images/Diagrams/CHARISMA_sys_arch_dark.png" style="width:70%">
     <br>
-    <em>Functional overview of the SPOT Backpack.</em>
+    <em>Figure 1: Functional overview of the SPOT Backpack.</em>
 </p>

 In this diagram you can see that: